tarasis/eleventy-plugin-syntaxhighlighting-chroma/README.md

 - `lineNumbersStyle` if `table` is used, then code block will use a table to make it easier to drag and select the code. i.e `lineNumberStyle=table`
 - `lineNumbersStart` the number to start the line number count from. i.e `lineNumbersStart=200`
 - number **or** number,number **or** number:number **or** number,rangeStartNumber:rangeEndNumber **or** number,rangeStartNumber-rangeEndNumber to specify a line or lines to highlight. i.e `1`, `1,3`, `3:6`, or `1,3:6`, or `2,4-6`. **NOTE** if you use `lineNumbersStart` then the specified numbers must be relative to that (so `lineNumbersStart=200`, then use `204` to highlight line 204)
+- `tabWidth` the number of spaces to replace tabs with, default is 8.
+Overrides value in eleventy config if set.

 ## Supported `options` in eleventy config